Division of Chemical Engineering and Renewable Energy

 - Sustainable energy generation using nanostructured functional materials

-- Metal Organic Framework (MOF) materials for energy conversion and storage
+- Sustainable Metal-Organic Framework (MOF) materials for energy conversion and storage

-- Soft matter and porous materials for energy engineering applications
+- Soft matter and porous materials for sustainable energy engineering applications

 Dr Ana Jorge Sobrido's research focuses on developing new electroactive nanostructured materials for energy conversion & storage technologies, including PEM fuel cells, PEM water electrolysers, metal-air batteries, redox flow batteries and photocatalytic water splitting.
 The high cost of noble metal catalysts employed is one of the major drawbacks to their full development and exploitation.
 Our group aims to design highly efficient and stable low-cost electrocatalyst and photocatalyst materials through a careful understanding of structure-property relationships.